NicolasHug/Surprise/doc/source/getting_started.rst

 The latter is pretty straightforward: all you need is to load a dataset, and the :meth:`build_full_trainset()
 <surprise.dataset.DatasetAutoFolds.build_full_trainset>` method to build the
-:class:`trainset <surprise.dataset.Trainset>` and train you algorithm:
+:class:`trainset <surprise.trainset.Trainset>` and train you algorithm:

 .. literalinclude:: ../../examples/query_for_predictions.py
     :caption: From file ``examples/query_for_predictions.py``